Hadada ibis: Distribution and habitat

-The hadeda ibis occurs throughout Sub-Saharan Africa in open grasslands, savanna and wetlands, as well as urban parks, school fields, green corridors and large gardens.
-This bird occurs in Sudan, Burundi, Ethiopia, Senegal, Uganda, Tanzania, Gabon, Democratic Republic of Congo, Cameroon, Gambia, Kenya, Somalia, Lesotho, Eswatini, Botswana, Mozambique, Zimbabwe, Namibia, and South Africa.
+The hadada ibis occurs throughout Sub-Saharan Africa in open grasslands, savanna and wetlands, as well as urban parks, school fields, green corridors and large gardens.
+This bird occurs in Sudan, Burundi, Ethiopia, Senegal, Uganda, Tanzania, Gabon, Democratic Republic of Congo, Cameroon, Canary Islands, Gambia, Kenya, Somalia, Lesotho, Eswatini, Botswana, Mozambique, Zimbabwe, Namibia, and South Africa.

-The distribution range of the hadeda has increased in southern Africa by nearly two and a half times in the 20th century following the introduction of trees in parts that were treeless.
+The distribution range of the hadada has increased in southern Africa by nearly two and a half times in the 20th century following the introduction of trees in parts that were treeless.
 Irrigation projects may have also helped in their expansion as they appear to need moist and soft soils in which to probe for food.

 Behaviour and ecology

-Hadeda ibises roost in groups on trees.
+Hadada ibises roost in groups on trees.
 They fly out in the mornings with loud calls and return in the evenings with regularity.
-Hadeda feed on insects, millipedes and earthworms, using their long scimitar-like bill to probe soft soil.
+Hadada feed on insects, millipedes and earthworms, using their long scimitar-like bill to probe soft soil.
 They also eat larger insects, such as the Parktown prawn, and also spiders and small lizards.
 These birds also feed readily on snails and often clear garden beds around residential homes.
 They are particularly welcomed on bowling and golf greens because they are assiduous in extracting larvae of moths and beetles that feed on the roots of the grass.

-Like other ibis species, including spoonbills, and like some other probing feeders such as sanderling and kiwi, hadeda have sensory pits around the tips of their bills.
+Like other ibis species, including spoonbills, and like some other probing feeders such as sanderling and kiwi, hadada have sensory pits around the tips of their bills.
 In their foraging for unseen prey, such as shallow subterranean larvae, the pits enable them to locate feeding insects and earthworms.

-Hadeda have become very common in many African cities and tolerate the closeness of humans.
+Hadada have become very common in many African cities and tolerate the closeness of humans.
 They are able to judge the direction of gaze of humans and the speed of approach to decide their escape strategies.
-Hadeda ibises have been involved in several bird-hits at airports in Kenya and South Africa.
+Hadada ibises have been involved in several bird-hits at airports in Kenya and South Africa.

-Hadeda are monogamous and pair bonds are thought to persist throughout the year.
+Hadada are monogamous and pair bonds are thought to persist throughout the year.
 Breeding begins after the rains.
 In the Cape province, they breed mainly from October to November.
 The nest is a platform of twigs placed in a major branch of a large tree, typically in a fork, and unlike most ibis species, in spite of their moderately gregarious nature, they do not nest in groups.
 Both parents take part in incubating the clutch of three to four eggs.
 Incubation takes about 26 days.
 The parents feed the young by regurgitating food.
 Many young birds die by falling off the nest.
 The survivors fledge in about 33 days.